-The Bank offers gender-neutral paid parental leave of up to 13 weeks for primary carers, including superannuation payments for up to 52 weeks and a return-to-work payment.
+The Bank offers 18 weeks gender-neutral paid parental leave, in addition to paying superannuation for up to 52 weeks.

-In the 2023 financial year, 42.1%3 of employees who commenced a period of parental leave were men.
+In the 2024 financial year, 44.6%3 of employees who commenced a period of parental leave were men.
 Over half our people are navigating work and family responsibilities, so we are proud to be certified as a Family Friendly Workplace by UNICEF Australia and Parents At Work.

 - 1 For the purposes of reporting against our measurable objectives, Senior Executives is defined as roles at the level of Executive Manager and above.
 This is the percentage of roles at the level of Executive Manager and above filled by women, in relation to the total headcount at these levels as at 30 June.
-Headcount captures permanent headcount (full-time, part-time, job share, on extended leave), and contractors (fixed term arrangements) paid directly by the Group, excluding ASB Bank Limited (ASB). - 2 2023 Workplace Gender Equality Agency public report for the CBA submission group, which includes Commonwealth Bank of Australia, and BWA Group Services Pty Ltd (Bankwest). - 3 This metric represents the proportion of male employees who commenced a period of parental leave in the 2023 financial year, compared to all employees who commenced parental leave during the same period.
+Headcount captures permanent headcount (full-time, part-time, job share, on extended leave), and contractors (fixed term arrangements) paid directly by the Group, excluding ASB Bank Limited (ASB) - 2 2024 Workplace Gender Equality Agency public report for the CBA submission group, which includes Commonwealth Bank of Australia, and BWA Group Services Pty Ltd (Bankwest). - 3 This metric represents the proportion of male employees who commenced a period of parental leave in the 2024 financial year, compared to all employees who commenced parental leave during the same period.
 This excludes ASB.